-In addition to standard Power Architecture support, the Cosmic compiler has been designed with a VLE only model to produce very efficient Variable Length Encoding (VLE) code for the Freescale MPC56xx and STMicroelectronics SPC56xx families.
+In addition to standard Power Architecture support, the Cosmic compiler has been designed with a VLE only model to produce very efficient Variable Length Encoding (VLE) code for the NXP MPC56xx and STMicroelectronics SPC56xx families.

 - ANSI and ISO C Compiler